What Is Selfie ID Verification?

 Selfie ID Verification Pros and Cons

 There are advantages and drawbacks to selfie ID verification, as with any technology.

 - Widespread use of smartphones—consumers increasingly use mobile devices to create accounts online and access existing reports and services.
 Face-based biometrics technology increasingly replaces other verification methods, like fingerprints, PINs, and passwords.
 Over 1 billion smartphones will have some form of face unlock technology in 2022.

 - Convenience—as more users unlock iPhones using Apple's Face ID, the technology paves the way for other face-based biometrics, as the growing confidence and familiarity users are experiencing first-hand.
 A clear majority of global consumers have more confidence in the protection provided by physical biometrics and have less trust in passwords.

 - Speed—selfie-based authentication can help digitally verify user identity in a matter of seconds.
 The technology can leverage biometric-based 3D face maps to deliver a more reliable authentication experience than other methods like passwords, traditional knowledge-based authentication, and SMS-based two-factor authentication.

 Here are three key aspects to consider when implementing verification by selfie:

 - Selfie anxiety can harm completion rates—consumers prefer the speed and convenience of face authentication when accessing services on mobile devices or computers.
-However, they might experience difficulties when seeing an image of themselves during an authentication or onboarding process.
+However, they might experience difficulties seeing an image of themselves during an authentication or onboarding process.
 This kind of jarring experience can harm completion rates.

-- Selfie perfectionism can lower completion rates—some people do like seeing themselves but may suffer from perfectionism.
+- Selfie perfectionism can lower completion rates—some people like seeing themselves but may suffer from perfectionism.
 Many consumers retake selfies several times before they are happy with the result.
 Selfie perfectionism can significantly slow down a face authentication process and prevent users from completing it entirely.

 Selfie ID Verification with BlueCheck